dmulyalin/ttp_templates/docs/ttp_templates/platform.arista_eos_show_running_config_section_interface.md

     shutdown in the config
 - 'parent': parent interface name or 'null' (if the interface name contains a dot the parent is the part before the dot)
-- 'lag': lag identifier integer (channel-group / mlag number) or 'null'
+- 'lag_id': lag identifier integer (channel-group / mlag number) or 'null'
 - 'lag_type': ''lag'' for standart port channels, ''mlag'' for mlag port channels, or 'null'
 - 'lacp_mode': LACP mode string (e.g. ''active'', ''passive'') or 'null'
+- 'lag': Name of parent LAG interface e.g. 'Port-Channel1' or 'null'
 - 'mtu': integer MTU or 'null'
 - 'mac_address': string in MAC EUI format or 'null'
 - 'speed': integer or 'null'